Rejuvenate yourself in the lap of nature’s mesmerizing creation…

-Silver Cascade Falls is located at a distance of ~8 Kms from Kodaikanal and is a must stop to get refreshed from the tiring journey on the way to Kodaikanal from Madurai.
+Silver Cascade Falls is located at a distance of ~8 km from Kodaikanal and is a must-stop to get refreshed from the tiring journey on the way to Kodaikanal from Madurai.
 The nearby shops sell exquisite fruits of various varieties and some souvenirs as a bonus.
-The beauty of the place is enhanced significantly during the rainy season and you can probably go for a swim if the temperature is right.
+The beauty of the place is enhanced significantly during the rainy season, and you can probably go for a swim if the temperature is right.

 2. Dolphins Nose

-Kodaikanal has the uniqueness of fairy tale like tourist spots that is bound to pique your interest.
+Kodaikanal has the uniqueness of fairy tale-like tourist spots that are bound to pique your interest.
 Dolphin’s Nose is one such place perching at an altitude of 6,600 feet and offering a bird’s eye view of the scenic landscape of the hilly terrain.
 It is basically a huge rock with the shape like the nose of a Dolphin, hanging and overlooking the deep cliff underneath.
 This place is perfect for tourists looking for an adventurous addition to the otherwise lazy trip.

-One of the most iconic and popular places of the Kodaikanal requires a moderate trek of 3 kms(20-30 mins) through Pambar Bridge and Palani Hills.
+One of the most iconic and popular places of the Kodaikanal requires a moderate trek of 3 km(20-30 mins) through Pambar Bridge and Palani Hills.
 Dolphin’s Nose is located 8 Kms from the Kodaikanal bus stand and offers the best of the hill station; lush green forests and rocky terrain during the climb and breath-taking view of the plunging valley once you get to the top.
-The best time to visit this spot is probably from October to March in the mornings or early afternoons to witness the magical view of mist hanging among the clouds.
+The best time to visit Kodaikanal tourist places is probably from October to March in the mornings or early afternoons to witness the magical view of mist hanging among the clouds.

 3. Kodaikanal Lake – The most Beautiful Lake in South India